I am halfway out the front door before I stop to listen for Mark’s footsteps. The only sound is the refrigerator growling, ‘you are free to go.’

 “Do you play?” he asks.

-“You're right about that,” said the pastor, nodding his head in agreement.
-“I’m expecting even a larger turnout next Sunday.
-Why don’t you join us?”
+But the Pastor says, “You're right about that.
+I’m expecting even a larger turnout next Sunday.
+Would you like to join us?”

-Pastor Martin’s voice brought her back into the present.
-He was telling her it had taken a year to rebuild the church that had been beaten by and finally collapsed under the force of too many storms on Hatteras Island.
-This church was much stronger and would not experience a similar fate no matter how many beatings it has to endure.”
+Pastor Martin’s voice brings me back into the present.
+He is telling me that it has taken a year to rebuild the church that collapsed under the force of too many storms on Hatteras Island.
+“This church is much stronger,” he says.
+“It will not experience a similar fate no matter how many beatings it has to endure.”